wbober/iot/packet-thread/README.rst

 * Check the neighbor table.
 You can use `ot neighbor table` shell command to do that.
 What devices are in the neighbor table?
 * Check the router table.
 You can use `ot router table` shell command to do that.
 What devices are in the router table?
 Can you identify any devices in the router table that are not in the neighbor table?
 * You can ping the whole network using one of the multicast addresses.
 For example, try `ff02::1` or `ff03::1`.
 Use `net ping` command to do that.
 Can you explain the difference between the addresses?
 * The program opens a UDP socket at port 1234.
-Modify the program to send back a message to a received packet.
-This could be for example sensor readings or a simple message if you don't have a sensor.
+Depending on the hardware you have, you can send and receive commands to control the LED strip and and read the BME280 sensor.
+Test the functionality by sending commands to the leader of the network.
+* Modify the program by adding an echo command that will echo back the received packet.
 You can use `sendto` function to send a packet back to the sender.
 * Use `ot udp open` and `ot udp send` commands to send a packet to another device.
 Use an address that you have discovered in previous steps.
 What did the peer device replied back?
 Can you identify the packet in Wireshark?